vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 So for both, I was a little lower than or at the low end of my norm, which likely reflects a mix of ongoing recovery and deconditioning.

+## 2025-06-20: continued ramp-up of jogging

+On Friday 2025-06-20, I went jogging again.
+I jogged a longer distance than the previous day, but still below my thresholds; my jogging distance was about 1.4 miles (walking back the remaining 0.6 miles).
+The constraining factor was a mix of nasal congestion and systemwide fatigue, but the nasal congestion wasn't as bad as yesterday; I was able to hold till I got back home to blow my nose.